-To understand the reasoning behind this calculation, note that after withdrawing the metal, this standard gold leaves a VAT exempt environment (the SGE system) for an environment that is not exempt from VAT, and hence VAT is brought into existence.
+To understand the reasoning behind this calculation, note that upon withdrawal, this standard gold exits a VAT exempt environment (the SGE system) and enters an environment which is not exempt from VAT.
+Hence, VAT is applied.

-Shenzhen Batar: After concluding the purchase of 1 kg 9999 gold on the SGE at the price of 234 CNY/gram, Shenzhen Batar receives an SGE invoice, and also an SVI after it withdraws the gold from the SGE.
-The input VAT is 34,000 CNY, which is described above.
-Shenzhen Batar then fabricates and sells all the gold ornaments made from the 1 kg of gold at the VAT-exclusive price of 300 CNY/gram.
-Therefore the output VAT is 51,000 CNY.
+Shenzhen Batar: After concluding the purchase of 1 kilogram 9999 gold on the SGE at the price of 234 CNY/gram, Shenzhen Batar receives an SGE Invoice, and also receives an SVI after it withdraws the gold from the SGE.
+The input VAT is 34000 CNY – described above.
+Shenzhen Batar then fabricates and sells all the gold ornaments made from the 1 kilogram of gold at the VAT-exclusive price of 300 CNY/gram.
+Therefore the output VAT is 51000 CNY.

-Therefore, the VAT payable for Shenzhen Batar is 17,000 CNY.
-Since Shenzhen Batar has the SVI from the SGE, the Chinese tax authority will accept the 34,000 CNY input VAT as a tax credit to deduct from the output VAT.
+Therefore, the VAT payable for Shenzhen Batar is 17000 CNY.
+Since Shenzhen Batar now holds the SVI from the SGE, the Chinese tax authority will accept the 34000 CNY input VAT as a tax credit to to offset against the Output VAT.